donadigo/AutoSplitters/README.md

 # AutoSplitters
-A repo for LiveSplit for future AutoSplitters
+A repo for future LiveSplit AutoSplitters